clij/clij-docs/reference.md

 ## CLIJ_minimumImages

-Computes the minimum of a pair of pixel values x, y from two given images X and Y.
+Computes the minimumSphere of a pair of pixel values x, y from two given images X and Y.

 f(x, s) = min(x, y)